miss-riss/menu-telegramm-bot/README.md

 1) Dish Name
 2) Ingredients
 3) Comments
-4) Preparation
+4) Workpiece

 The "Dish Name" field contains a string.
 Since the bot's search algorithm and the algorithm for creating a technical card for chefs imply orientation to the "class" of the dish, it is necessary to include this information before the dish name.
 For example: "soup 'solyanka'," "oatmeal porridge," "pancake with salmon," and so on.
 The corresponding classes are specified in the bot's code in the function "get_search_request_func(x)," so if the number of classes in the database changes, they will need to be updated there.

 The "Ingredients" field contains a string.
 Information is recorded as follows: "ingredient, quantity, ingredient, quantity."
 It is important to maintain the separator ", " or it will break the bot.
 The quantity is entered in grams (only digits) or sometimes in pieces (context-dependent).

-The "Comments" field contains a string with explanations for preparation.
+The "Comments" field contains a string with explanations for workpiece.

-The "Preparation" field contains a value of 0 or 1.
-1 - this dish is a preparation, 0 - the opposite of 1.
+The "Workpiece" field contains a value of 0 or 1.
+1 - this dish is a workpiece, 0 - the opposite of 1.

 In the "Bot Dishes" table, there are the following fields:
 1) Dish Name